Ranch FAQs

 After harvest, your beef will be ready in14-21 days.
 We’ll contact you as soon as it's ready for pickup.

 Definitely!
 This is really common and helps with cost and freezer space.
-Both families just need to coordinate on cutting instructions and pickup arrangements.
+Both families just need to coordinate cutting instructions and pickup arrangements.